alish080/overthewire-bandit-walkthrough/19-bandit-level17-to-level18.md

 now if you do,
 `cat passwords.old` and `cat passwords.new`

-You will see a bunch ok key which are identical to keys in passwords.new and passwords.old
+You will see a bunch of key which are identical to keys in passwords.new and passwords.old

 Now, if we look at a goal;  it is said that the password is in password.new and is the only line that has been changed between paswords.new and passwords.old so we use now new command that is `diff`